planttheidea/pure-object/README.md

   * Clones both enumerable and non-enumerable properties (uses `getOwnPropertyNames`)
 * *prototype: Object*
   * Object whose key / value pairs will be assigned to the pure object's prototype (if not passed, prototype is `null`)

-#### Reasons

-1. You want to use a simple map with as little memory allocation as possible
-2. You want to do a for-in loop and not need to use `hasOwnProperty`
-3. You want to create prototypical methods without potentially overriding / having multiples on the chain

-I'm sure there are more, but these are the big three I can think of.

 #### Benefits